tltm/minhtrinh/_pages/about.md

 #   limit: 3 # leave blank to include all the blog posts
 ---

 I’m a third-year Mechanical Engineering undergraduate at University College London (UCL), with a minor in Intelligent Systems.
-My main interests are robotics, reinforcement learning, and quantitative trading, where I enjoy developing adaptive novelty AI systems that connect theory to real-world applications.
+My main interests are robotics, machine learning and reinforcement learning, where I enjoy developing adaptive novelty AI systems that connect theory to real-world applications.

-Beyond academics, I’m a senior engineer on the [UCL Racing – Mars Rover team](https://www.ucl.ac.uk/engineering/mechanical-engineering/study/beyond-lecture-theatre-student-life-ucl-mechanical-engineering/ucl-racing-uclr), contributing to the Autonomous and Control subteam to design a rover for the European Rover Challenge (ERC).
-Alongside this, I’m working on an RL-based trading project, where early backtests show improved risk-adjusted returns over baseline strategies.
-These experiences are helping me strengthen my skills in Python, C++, PyTorch, TensorFlow, HuggingFace, ROS2, and Docker, as well as data analysis with Numpy/Pandas and scikit-learn.
+My experience is grounded in active application.
+I currently engineer autonomous control systems for the [UCL Mars Rover Team](https://www.ucl.ac.uk/engineering/mechanical-engineering/study/beyond-lecture-theatre-student-life-ucl-mechanical-engineering/ucl-racing-uclr) targeting the European Rover Challenge, while conducting part-time AI research.
+Through these projects, I have honed a robust toolkit including Python, C++, and ROS2 for control, alongside PyTorch and TensorFlow for model development.

-Looking ahead, I plan to pursue postgraduate study (MSc/PhD) in AI/ML, specialising in machine learning and reinforcement learning, to deepen my research expertise while continuing to bridge theory with real-world applications.
+Driven by a curiosity for adaptive systems, I intend to pursue an MSc and PhD in AI/ML.
+My goal is to deepen my expertise in Reinforcement Learning and contribute to the next generation of intelligent, autonomous agents.